JammalAdeyemi/Sentiment_Analysis/README.md

 The `StockTwits Crypto` dataset is a collection of tweets scraped from the `StockTwits` platform, which is a social network for traders and investors to share insights, ideas, and sentiment on stocks, crypto, and other financial instruments.
 This dataset focuses specifically on the `crypto` market and contains over `2 million tweets` from `2021` to `2022`.

-The dataset includes features such as the `username`, the `tweet content`, the `time` and `date` of the tweet, and any associated `hashtags` or `mentions`.
-The tweets are labeled as either `bullish`, `bearish`, or `neutral` sentiment by the StockTwits community.
-The dataset also includes a `confidence score` for each sentiment label.
+The `StockTwits Crypto` dataset includes feature such as `text` and `label`.
+The tweets are labeled as "Bearish" : 0, "Neutral": 1, "Bullish": 2 sentiment by the provider

-Researchers can use this dataset to conduct `sentiment analysis` on the crypto market and gain insights into public opinion on specific cryptocurrencies or the market as a whole.
-The dataset can be processed using `NLP` or `sentiment analysis` techniques to classify the sentiment expressed in each tweet.

 **Note:** This dataset is intended for learning and personal portfolio project purposes only and should not be used for trading or investment decisions.